Becky O. Peleowo

 The selected few were the fiery and outspoken ones.
 Chekube fired her points like bullets from one of Sylvester Stallion’s machine guns.
 Her smooth faced freckled with puberty pimples and her thin lips released the debate points so sharply you would wonder if she was a voice recorder on play mode.
 I smiled, hypnotized by her confidence and oratory skills.

-“Resolved: Day students have better chances of excelling than boarders” She started on a firm note and rattled on before Abimbola, the supporting speaker picked up from where she left off.
+“Resolved: Day students have better chances of excelling than boarders”, She started on a firm note and rattled on before Abimbola, the supporting speaker picked up from where she left off.
 I was awed and expressed my exhilaration while pointing out few things they needed to adjust.

 Oracle disliked her appearance and asked her to return to her class.
 I pleaded on her behalf and took her to the female toilet to help her redress.
-She came out looking better and Oracle just shrugged as he permitted her to join the school bus.
+Soon she came out looking better and Oracle shrugged permitting her to join the others in the school bus.
+We set on our journey to the greatest event of the year.

 “Remember who we are and don’t forget you are going out there to represent yourself, your school, and your family.”
 I recited my regular lines when we had to go for outdoor events.
 When dealing with children, repetition of instructions is needed because hearing it all the time makes a lasting imprint in their subconscious.

 I sat at the front seat beside the driver as I was the only adult in the bus apart from the driver.
 I had a strong influence on the pupils and the principal could trust me with them.
-On the way, we prayed, we sang and the Holy Spirit must have come down on us because we won the opposing side with wide margin and returned back, singing dancing and relating all the events that happened at the centre.
-I was so proud of my students especially because of their composure and poise.
-I allowed them to loosen up on our return trip so that they could ease up after the tension everyone felt during the debate.
+On the way, we prayed, we sang and the Holy Spirit must have come down on us because we won the opposing side with a wide margin and returned back, singing dancing and relating all the events that happened at FTV Media House.

 “You need to see the look on our opponents’ faces when we passed by them, carrying the TV screen we won.”
 Jadesola chipped in with her American accent.
 Everyone laughed before Rilwan suddenly came up with an idea.

-“Mrs Oriola, let’s play a prank on, Oracle!” he said with a mischievous look on his cute face.
+“Mrs Oriola, let’s play a prank on Oracle!”
+He said with a mischievous look on his cute face.

 He had barely finished his sentence when the sudden screeching of tyres was heard and everyone shrieked while the young bus driver tried to swerve the bus to the right.